-Additionally, we have accomplished several technology-related tasks that are necessary for the completion of the objectives.
-First, we have identified a location (not at WRAMC, for a variety of reasons) for the synchronous video-teleconference between PA and DC to take place.
-Second, after much negotiation with several prospects, we have come to agreement with a vendor in central PA who will upload all course content to a secure web site available only to the PA students.
-The course content will be divided into 'modules' (by lecture) and will be synchronized with the "live" lectures to be delivered by the instructors.

-After each module, the web site will interactively "quiz" the students on the material presented.
-Third, the study has completed the development of all the course content, quizzes, and pre-/post-knowledge tests for the web site and study measures.
-Lastly, the study has identified a vendor to videotape a "live" examination of a patient with diabetes by a Nurse Practitioner of the Diabetes Institute at WRAMC.
+- 2) Additionally, we accomplished several technology-related tasks that are necessary for the completion of the objectives.
+First, we identified a location (not at WRAMC, for a variety of reasons) for a synchronous video-teleconference between PA and DC to take place, which was important for the first Nurses' Workshop.
+Second, after much negotiation with several prospects, we came to agreement with a vendor in central PA who uploaded all course content to a secure web site available only to the PA students.
+The course content was divided into 'modules' (by lecture) and was synchronized with the "live" lectures delivered by the instructors.
+After each module, the web site interactively "quizzes" the students on the material presented.
+Third, the study completed the development of all the course content, quizzes, and pre-/post-knowledge tests for the web site and study measures.
+Lastly, the study has identified a vendor to videotape a "live" examination of a patient with diabetes by a Nurse Practitioner of the Diabetes Institute at WRAMC. - 3) We have held three Nurses Workshops to date.
+We have enrolled 24 at the WRAMC site and 32 for the rural PA site.